sirfyre/odin-recipes/README.md

-This is my first Webpage about some Recipes. created with the odin project
+This is my first toy Webpage about some random Recipes.